 - Add Ketchup, chili garlic sauce, capsicum, chicken stock cube, and soy sauce.
 You may use less or more soy sauce depending upon its potency.

 - Add water and mix well.

 - Mix cornflour and water in a bowl to make a slurry and add to the Manchurian sauce to thicken the gravy.
 Keep cooking on low heat and stir constantly to avoid lumps until gravy is thickened.

 Protip: Most Chicken Manchurian recipes call for ketchup and rely on sugar and vinegar for more flavor.
 I found using extra ketchup substitutes some of the ingredients and give the same restaurant-style taste with a bright red color similar to my Chicken 65.

 - Add chicken munch to the gravy.

 - Now Manchurian is moderate to the very spicy gravy.
-So I recommend adding black pepper first then do a taste test and add red chili powder as needed to match your heat preference.
+So I recommend adding black pepper first then doing a taste test and adding red chili powder as needed to match your heat preference.

 - Garnish with green onions and serve Chicken Manchurian with plain or fried rice.
 (Get Vegetable Fried Rice Recipe here.)

 To make a Manchurian sizzler add an extra ¼ cup of water to gravy and heat thoroughly.
 Heat the hot plate on the stove for 15 minutes until thoroughly heated.